-Late Arrival
+• Late Arrival

 Students who are tardy to school must report to the Attendance Office to secure an admit.
-Excessive tardiness may result in loss of privileges, detention, parent conference, and/or suspension.
+Excessive tardiness may result in loss of privileges, detention, and/or parent conference.

 • Lost and Found School Policy

 Any item found will be taken to the main office and placed in the lost and found area.
 Students can check the lost and found area to retrieve any missing items.